 Kuala Lumpur is one of Asia’s most diverse and international cities.

 Malaysia’s capital is a sprawling city of over 7 million people in its metro area.
 Kuala Lumpur, or KL as the locals call it, was just a small tin mining town back in the 1800s.

 However, it’s since become the world’s most important city for Islamic banking, surpassing even the likes of Dubai.
 It also has claim to one of Southeast Asia’s most significant oil & gas industries.

-KL’s very obvious multiculturalism, with Indian, Malay, Chinese and Western influences, mean that many tourists and investors from all over the world visit the city.
+KL has immense multiculturalism with Indian, Malay, Chinese and Western influences.
+This means tourists and investors from all over the world visit the city.
 It’s not uncommon to see wealthy Arabs and Mainland Chinese alike – people almost certainly bringing capital with them.

-While Kuala Lumpur is not as large as Bangkok, Jakarta, or some other Asian cities, it has several distinct neighborhoods where expats tend to buy real estate.
+Kuala Lumpur isn’t as large as Bangkok, Jakarta, or some other Asian cities.
+But it has several distinct neighborhoods where expats tend to buy real estate.

 KL City Centre (KLCC)

 In Kuala Lumpur’s center, the Petronas Twin Towers rise into the clouds while megamalls, condos, hotels and office buildings surround it.
 Malaysia’s largest city certainly has one of Asia’s best skylines.